ant0n-0x0000/ant0n-0x0000/README.md

 </p>

 ### About me
-I'm a 19 year old based semi-internationally across europe.
-The majority of my experience comes in the form of web development, however I'm always learning to try and diversify my skillset.
+I'm a 19-year-old based semi-internationally across Europe.
+The majority of my experience comes in the form of web development, however, I'm always learning to try and diversify my skillset.
 I have extensive experience with graphics & 3D design, and I'm currently working on several personal projects which I hope to be able to share with you soon.

 Right now I'm learning:
+- [ ] Svelte
-- [ ] C++
+- [ ] Astro
 - [ ] TypeScript
-- [ ] Scikit Learn
-- [ ] PyTorch

 ##
-<sup>This page last updated at Saturday, 2 December at 15:02 GMT</sup>
+<sup>This page last updated at Saturday, 2 December at 15:32 GMT</sup>